sfu-natlang/lensingwikipedia/website.md

 # Using upstart to start backend

 You can use `upstart` to restart the backend server on crash.
 Make sure you have `upstart` installed and checking for jobs in `/etc/init`.
 You can check by running `initctl list` and comparing to `/etc/init`.

-    cd /var/www/html/checkouts/20131017/domains/wikipediahistory/backend
-    cp /var/www/html/checkouts/20131017/backend/lensing-backend.conf .
+    cp /var/www/html/checkouts/20131017/backend/upstart.conf /etc/init/lensing-backend.conf

 Edit the `lensing-backend.conf` file to set `LOC=/var/www/html/checkouts/20131017/domains/wikipediahistory/backend`.

-    sudo cp lensing-backend.conf /etc/init/lensing-backend.conf
     initctl list # check to see: lensing-backend stop/waiting sudo initctl start lensing-backend

 The last command will print out the process id.
 You might want to save it to `upstart.pid` to check on the running process later.